tookstanmay/expense-tracker-v3/README.md

 - HTML: Markup language for structuring the application's content.
 - CSS: Styling language to make the application visually appealing.
 - JavaScript: Programming language for interactive and dynamic functionality.
+- jspdf: Exporting the expense data into PDF and download the pdf.
+- react-chartjs-2 and chart.js: data visualization into Doughnut format.
+- firebase: fetch UPI transactions from firebase app, which can read data and send it to firebase ( credit/ debit amount )
+- POSTGRESQL: store user data

 ## Features

 - **User Accounts:** Create an account using your username.
 Account data is stored in the browser's localStorage for easy access.
 - **Budget Creation:** Create budgets tailored to your financial needs.
 Set budget limits to keep your spending in check.
 - **Expense Management:** Add expenses to your budgets to keep track of your spending.
-- **Expense Reports:** View detailed reports categorizing your expenses.
-Get insights into your spending habits.
+- **Export Reports:** View detailed reports categorizing your expenses.
+Export your expenses into PDF format.
 - **Recent Expenses:** Stay informed about your most recent expenses for better financial awareness.
 - **Deletion Options:** Delete expenses and budgets as needed.
 You can also delete your user account if desired.
+- **Data Visualization:** View category wise expenses in Doughnut chart.
+- **Group Creation:** Create Groups and split amount among members.
+- **Contribution:** Send money to other registered users.
+- **Low Balance Notifications**.

 ## Future References for Web App:

-- **SQL Database:** Instead of using a localStorage db, we're gonna shift on SQL based db.
-- **Access across devices** Benefit of using SQL would be to make sure that your account would be accessible across multiple devices.
+-**DEPLOYMENT TO SERVER**

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/tookstanmay/projectLabII`
+1. Clone the repository: `git clone https://github.com/tookstanmay/expense-tracker-v3/`
-2. Navigate to the project directory: `cd BudgetBook`
+2. Navigate to the project directory: `cd expense-tracker-v3/`
 3. For this project We've used Vite server.
 4. Install dependencies: `npm install`
-5. Start the development server: `npm run start`
+5. Start the development server (remember we're using concurrently here): `npm run both`
-6. Access the application in your browser at `http://localhost:5173`
+6. Access the application in your browser at `http://localhost:5173/register`

 ## Usage

 1. Create an account using your preferred username.
-2. Start by creating budgets and setting budget limits.
+2. Start by creating categories and setting categories limits.
-3. Add expenses to your budgets to keep track of your spending.
+3. Add expenses to your categories to keep track of your spending.
 4. Explore the expense reports to gain insights into your financial habits.
 5. Manage your recent expenses and consider adjusting your budget strategy.
-6. Feel free to delete expenses, budgets, or even your user account if needed.
+6. Feel free to delete expenses, categories, or even your user account if needed.

 ## Contribution